deepscan/vscode-deepscan/README.md

 - `deepscan.server`: set an url of DeepScan server. "https://deepscan.io" by default.
 - `deepscan.proxy`: set an url of proxy server.
 When you are [behind a proxy](#using-behind-a-proxy).
 - `deepscan.ignoreRules`: set an array of rules to exclude.
-  An example to exclude 'UNUSED_DECL' rule is:
+  An example to exclude 'UNUSED_DECL' rule:
 ```json
 {
     "deepscan.ignoreRules": [